sedouard/testtemplate/101-two-subnets/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template allows you to create a Virtual Network with two subnets.
+This template allows you to create a Virtual Network with two subnets. test